andrei-m-code/net-core-push-notifications/README.md

 - ✅ **Android** - via Firebase Cloud Messaging (FCM)
 - ✅ **Web** - via Firebase Cloud Messaging (FCM)

-CorePush is a lightweight library with minimal overhead.
+CorePush is a simple lightweight library with minimal overhead.
 Send notifications to Android and Web using Firebase Cloud Messaging and iOS APN with JWT HTTP/2 API.

 # Installation